Red Sox vs. Cubs Player Props Betting Odds

 Turner Stats

-- Justin Turner has collected 97 hits with 19 doubles, 14 home runs and 34 walks.
-He has driven in 55 runs with four stolen bases.
+- Justin Turner has put up 99 hits with 21 doubles, 14 home runs and 34 walks.
+He has driven in 56 runs with four stolen bases.

-- Turner has picked up at least one hit in 10 straight games.
-In his last 10 outings he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.
+- Turner has picked up at least one hit in 11 games in a row.
+In his last 10 games he is hitting .436 with four doubles, two home runs, three walks and 13 RBI.

 Turner Recent Games